Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How can employers make changes to existing employment agreements?

 An employment contract cannot normally be altered without the consent of both parties.
-However, there are a limited number of situations where the employer can make a unilateral change to an employment contract.
-The changes must not relate to terms that are considered essential in the employment relationship, including but not limited to:
+However, there are a limited number of situations in which the employer can make a unilateral change to an employment contract.
+The changes must not relate to terms that are considered essential in the employment relationship, including:

 - working days;